mrbungle64/node-red-contrib-ecovacs-deebot/README.md

 * Deebot OZMO 920/950
 * Deebot T9 series

+The models listed are those that we use ourselves or are technically identical to these.

 ### These models should work properly or at least partially

 * Deebot Slim 2